eflorespalma/dotnet-exercise-solution/README.md

 - Contains test cases to verify the functionality and behavior of the project.
 - Uses XUNIT as the testing framework and FluentAssertions for expressive assertions.
 - Follows the AAA Pattern (Arrange, Act, Assert) for organizing test code.

+## UI
+- Blazor Client Side project, it's only a demo that demonstrates the invokation of a single endpoint from the solution.

 # Prerequisites